JhoenDev/Data-Science-Tools-and-Ecosystem/README.md

 # Data Science Tools and Ecosystem

-A collection of popular data science tools, libraries, and environments, along with examples of basic data science operations and workflows.
+A simple Jupyter notebook containing a collection of popular data science tools, libraries, and environments, along with examples of basic data science operations.

+### Author

+Jullien Jhoen Alban